Lex-i/Task-Buster/README.rst

     <a href="http://marinamele.com/taskbuster-django-tutorial"
     target="_blank">TaskBuster Django Tutorial</a>

-To start using the Boilerplate, check out the :doc:`requirements` and next the :doc:`quick_start`.
+To start using the project, check out the :doc:`requirements` and next the :doc:`quick_start`.

 .. toctree::